shepardxia/shepardxia.github.io/_pages/about.md

 To answer this question, we need statisticians.
 To understand this question, we need linguists.
 To decide whether this is a question, we need philosophers.
 (Wittgenstein would likely say no.)
-Unfortunately, I arrived at this as a computer scientist.
+Unfortunately, I am a computer scientist by training.